• Proposed

 Justification

-Byssoporia terrestris is an ectomycorrhizal polypore with resupinate sporocarp with a wide distribution in the northern hemisphere, a large population size and range of hosts.
-It is considered to have a stable population and is therefore assessed as Least Concern (LC).
+Byssoporia terrestris is an ectomycorrhizal polypore with resupinate sporocarps, with a wide distribution in the northern hemisphere, a large population size and range of hosts.
+It is not considered to be declingin rapidly and is therefore assessed as Least Concern (LC).

 Taxonomic notes

-Only species in the Byssoporia genus, established based on morphological characteristics (Larsen and Zak, 1977).
+This is the only species in the Byssoporia genus, established based on morphological characteristics (Larsen and Zak 1978).

 Geographic range

-Wide distribution in the Northern hemisphere, mainly recorded in in Europe and North America, but has also records from Asia (Turkey and Far East Russia).
+This species has a wide distribution in the Northern Hemisphere, mainly recorded in Europe and North America, but has also records from Asia (Türkiye and Far East Russia).

 Population and Trends

-Byssoporia terrestris is is widely distributed with many records from the northern hemisphere (GBIF 2024).
-It is nationally red-list assessed as LC in Finland, Norway and Sweden (Hyvärinen et al 2019; Artsdatabanken 2021; SKU Artdatabanken 2020). being a species forming inconspicous corticoid sporocarps, it is commonly overlooked.
-Since the species is usually found in old forests, it may be under some decline in population size due to a decrease in area/quality of habitat.
+Byssoporia terrestris is widely distributed with many records from the Northern Hemisphere (GBIF.org 2023).
+Being a species forming inconspicous corticoid sporocarps, it is commonly overlooked.
+Since the species is usually found in old forests, it may be in decline due to a decrease in area/quality of habitat.
 However, this is difficult to quantify and is not expected to be a considerable decline at a global scale given the large area of potential habitat and range of hosts.

 Habitat and Ecology

 Byssoporia terrestris is a common and widespread ectomycorrhizal fungus forming resupinate sporocarps on branches and rotten wood, usually in old forests.
-It is mycorrhizal with multiple conifers and broadleaved trees (Larsen and Zak, 1977; Artdatabanken, 2020; Brandrud et al. 2021).
-Despite widely distribted, it is neither encountered frequently as sporocarps and as DNA-identified mycorrhizas or eDNA.
+It is mycorrhizal with multiple conifers and broadleaved trees (Larsen and Zak 1977, SLU Artdatabanken 2020, Brandrud et al. 2021).
+Despite being widely distributed, it is neither encountered frequently as sporocarps nor as DNA-identified mycorrhiza or eDNA.

 Threats

-No significant threats have been identified at a global scale, though the clearing of old forests in some regions mav temporary present a threat to local populations of B. terrestris (SLU Artdatabanken, 2020).
+No significant threats have been identified at a global scale, though the clearing of old forests in some regions may temporarily present a threat to local subpopulations of Byssoporia terrestris (SLU Artdatabanken 2020).

 Conservation Actions